ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 ### 2. Machine learning platforms

-This set of tools is one of the hardest to cluster because their features almost bleed to one another.
+This set of tools is one of the hardest to cluster because their features often overlap.
 Note that if the number of use-cases exceeds two to three, I tend to consider them as all-in-one platforms.

 As you move *right*, the artifacts produced tend to specialize on ML models,